Contact Us

 FEMA's Massachusetts search and rescue task force in Jackson and Haywood counties, North Carolina, following the weekend's storms.
 Asheville is in Buncombe County.

-The Western North Carolina city and its surrounding area were drowned by the remnants of Hurricane Helene on Friday, and days later, most of the area is still without power, internet or drinkable water.
+The western North Carolina city and its surrounding area were drowned by the remnants of Hurricane Helene on Friday, and days later, most of the area is still without power, internet or drinkable water.
 More than 130 people in the Carolinas, Georgia and Florida were killed, and hundreds more are still missing.

 The scale of the devastation is unimaginable.
 Whole towns have been essentially erased from the map.
-Properties were swept up in the flood waters and carried downstream.
+Properties were swept up in the floodwaters and carried downstream.
 No one knows when life will return to normalcy, but everyone knows it won't be anytime soon.

 “I’ve been through some bad ones, but not this bad,” said Roger Webb, who owns a logistical company in Asheville called WNC Logistics.
 “It still looks like a war zone.”

-The total economic loss and damage from Helene’s warpath could be up to $160B, according to an estimate from AccuWeather, approaching the $200B impact Hurricane Katrina wrought on New Orleans, one of the costliest natural disasters in U.S. history.
+The total economic loss and damage from Helene’s path could be up to $160B, according to an estimate from AccuWeather, approaching the $200B impact Hurricane Katrina wrought on New Orleans, one of the costliest natural disasters in U.S. history.

 The true cost of the storm could take months or years to come into focus.
 But in the near term, members of Asheville's commercial real estate industry are more concerned with the safety of their employees and customers and making it through the week.